aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 ### Upgrading to v0.19.0+
 * The karpenter webhook and controller containers are combined into a single binary, which requires changes to the helm chart.
 If your Karpenter installation (helm or otherwise) currently customizes the karpenter webhook, your deployment tooling may require minor changes.
 * Karpenter now supports native interruption handling.
 If you were previously using Node Termination Handler for spot interruption handling and health events, you will need to remove the component from your cluster before enabling `aws.interruptionQueueName`.
-For more details on Karpenter's interruption handling, see the [Interruption Handling Docs]({{< ref "./concepts/disruption/#interruption" >}}).
-For common questions on the migration process, see the [FAQ]({{< ref "./faq/#interruption-handling" >}})
+For more details on Karpenter's interruption handling, see the [Interruption Handling Docs]({{< ref "../concepts/disruption/#interruption" >}}).
 * Instance category defaults are now explicitly persisted in the Provisioner, rather than handled implicitly in memory.
 By default, Provisioners will limit instance category to c,m,r.
 If any instance type constraints are applied, it will override this default.
 If you have created Provisioners in the past with unconstrained instance type, family, or category, Karpenter will now more flexibly use instance types than before.
 If you would like to apply these constraints, they must be included in the Provisioner CRD.
 * Karpenter CRD raw YAML URLs have migrated from `https://raw.githubusercontent.com/aws/karpenter{{< githubRelRef >}}charts/karpenter/crds/...` to `https://raw.githubusercontent.com/aws/karpenter{{< githubRelRef >}}pkg/apis/crds/...`.
 If you reference static Karpenter CRDs or rely on `kubectl replace -f` to apply these CRDs from their remote location, you will need to migrate to the new location.
 * Pods without an ownerRef (also called "controllerless" or "naked" pods) will now be evicted by default during node termination and consolidation.
 Users can prevent controllerless pods from being voluntarily disrupted by applying the `karpenter.sh/do-not-evict: "true"` annotation to the pods in question.
-* The following CLI options/environment variables are now removed and replaced in favor of pulling settings dynamically from the [`karpenter-global-settings`]({{<ref "./reference/settings#configmap" >}}) ConfigMap.
-See the [Settings docs]({{<ref "./reference/settings#environment-variables--cli-flags" >}}) for more details on configuring the new values in the ConfigMap.
+* The following CLI options/environment variables are now removed and replaced in favor of pulling settings dynamically from the [`karpenter-global-settings`]({{<ref "../reference/settings#configmap" >}}) ConfigMap.
+See the [Settings docs]({{<ref "../reference/settings/#environment-variables--cli-flags" >}}) for more details on configuring the new values in the ConfigMap.

   * `CLUSTER_NAME` -> `settings.aws.clusterName`
   * `CLUSTER_ENDPOINT` -> `settings.aws.clusterEndpoint`